 New York City Real Estate

 New York City real estate is some of the most expensive in the U.S. with each of the five boroughs representing different levels of cost.
+The median home cost is $581,400, and average rent for a two bedroom apartment is about $1,600 per month.
 Each borough offers many of their own distinct communities and neighborhoods, and some are more crowded than others.
 Use these links below to find you next home in NYC.

 New York City Hotels

 With five boroughs to choose from for your stay in NYC, the first decision is which location makes the most sense for your trip.
-Then, use the links below to narrow your search, and find the right hotel, bed & breakfast, or luxury suite to fit your budget and plans.
+Then, use the links below to narrow your search, and find the right hotel, bed and breakfast, or luxury suite to fit your budget and plans.
+The Hotel Belleclaire on the Upper West Side is conveniently located near major attractions and offers reasonable rates for its beautiful rooms.

 New York City Restaurants

-Practically all ethnic cuisines can be found in New York City due to diverse heritage of the city and the continuing influx of people from all nations.
+Practically all ethnic cuisines can be found in New York City due to the diverse heritage of the city and the continuing influx of people from all nations.
 New Yorkers have even laid claim to their own specialties such as the New York-style cheesecake, New York-style pizza and the New York-style bagel.
-Use these links to start your culinary adventure.
+Eating a giant corned beef and pastrami sandwich from Katz’s Delicatessen should definitely be on your list of culinary experiences.

 Things To Do in New York City

 When thinking of things to do in New York City, the Broadway shows that have contributed so much to American music invariably come to mind.
-Also top of mind to the visitors are seeing the Empire State Building, the Statue of Liberty, Ellis Island and Times Square.
-Several world-renowned museums throughout the city, ranging in historical exhibits to contemporary art, draw millions each year.
+Some of the more obvious sights to visit are the Empire State Building, the Statue of Liberty, Ellis Island and Times Square, as well as the many world-renowned museums throughout the city.
 And, of course, the nightlife in New York City is always buzzing with places like jazz clubs, hookah joints, comedy clubs, sports bars and more.
 It will take many visits to peel away the layers of experiences New York City has to offer.
+One place to start is Prospect Park, a sprawling Brooklyn park that offers an endless array of activities, from nature programs, to ice skating, to baseball, and much more.